rclone/rclone/docs/content/overview.md

 If a cloud storage system allows duplicate files then it can have two objects with the same name.

-This confuses rclone greatly when syncing.
+This confuses rclone greatly when syncing - use the `rclone dedupe` command to rename or remove duplicates.